ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 Keep these files at the root of the website and link the ``style.css`` file in head tag.
 If you are in doubt then check the ``demo.html`` file which is included in the downloaded font package.

 ### Alternatives
 Before you decide using fontawesome, think of using these alternatives.
-That may help if your website needs pretty basic icons.
+These options are pretty good for a minimal website.

 1. [Unicode](https://www.materialui.co/unicode-characters){: target="_blank"}{: rel="nofollow"}